Hotel Portofino

 Hotel Portofino is a British period drama television series, created and written by Matt Baker.
 It is about a British family in the 1920s who own and operate a hotel for wealthy clients in an Italian resort town.
 The six-episode first series was released on BritBox in the United Kingdom on 27 January 2022 and began airing on ITV from 3 February 2023.
 It premiered on Sky Italia on 28 February 2022.

 The series was renewed for a second season, which began broadcasting 12 February 2023.
-The show has been renewed for a third series.
+The show was renewed for a third series which aired in April 2024.

 Plot

-Bella Ainsworth and her family run a hotel for wealthy holidaymakers in the resort town of Portofino on the Italian Riviera.
-However, as they deal with the problems of running the hotel while subjected to deception and rampant corruption, the nation of Italy is dealing with political turmoil brought on by the rise of the Fascist movement.
+Bella Ainsworth and her family run a hotel for wealthy holidaymakers in the resort town of Portofino, on the Italian Riviera.
+However, as they deal with the problems of running the hotel while subjected to deception and corruption, Italy is dealing with political turmoil brought on by the rise of the Fascist movement.